nodejs/node/doc/api/n-api.md

 ## N-API Version Matrix

-N-API versions are additive NOT SemVer.
+N-API versions are additive, not SemVer.
 Version 4 is an extension to version 3 in that is has all of the APIs from version 3 with some additions.
 This means that you do NOT need to recompile for new versions of Node.js which are